Cirrus SR20an owner's review by Philip Greenspun, ATP, CFII, in July 2005, updated July 2017

 One of the big selling points for the Corvalis was its ostensibly greater structural strength than the Cirrus's.
 The Corvalis was certified in Utility category whereas the Cirrus is a Normal category aircraft.
 This marketing claim was called into question on December 10, 2010 when the FAA issued Emergency Airworthiness Directive 2010-26-53 because of a Cessna Corvalis that "suffered a significant structural failure in the wing during a production acceptance flight test."

 Don't be fooled by high Cirrus asking prices, especially for the older steam-gauge airplanes.
-A friend had a beautiful 2003 Cirrus SR20 with 1700 hours total time and 315 on a new engine.
+Back in 2015 a friend had a beautiful 2003 Cirrus SR20 with 1700 hours total time and 315 on a new engine.
 After about six months he finally managed to give it away for $112,000.

 I think the beginner can be safe in an SR2x provided he or she schedules an immediate 50-hour intensive instrument training cross-country program.
 He or she will have 15 hours of UND training at the Cirrus factory and then 50 hours of dual traveling, say, from Duluth to San Francisco to Florida and back to San Francisco.
 At the end of this time the former beginner will be ready for an IFR checkride and familiar with the challenges of planning real trips across multiple weather systems.
 With all of the practice approaches and touch-and-goes, the former beginner will be expert at slow flight and landings.
 U.S. Navy studies have shown that time in type is the most important factor in predicting accident rates.
 Someone with 65 serious training hours in the Cirrus, even though lacking in overall aeronautical experience, is going to have a thorough understanding of the plane's behavior and have a lot of mental energy left over to think about the flight situation.